drhelius/MicroHack/walkthrough/challenge-2/solution.md

 * Line 22 to 23 performs the build
 * Line 24 to 25 performs some automated tests.
 This line can be removed for now since this is not part of this MicroHack.

 Feel free to name all steps and format the code as you like.
-Your workflow should in the end look something like this:
+Your workflow should look something like this:

     # This workflow will build a .NET project
     # For more information see: https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net